Designing networks

 class Bridge(p2n.LocationDesigner):

-def filter(self, agent):
+def filter(self, actor):

-return agent.Cluster_head
+return actor.Cluster_head

 creator.create_locations(